toydotgame/Thisway/README.md

 ## To-Do
 * Check Bukkit support.
 If no support, consider making a fork of Thisway for Bukkit.
+* Move pitch getter to be right after yaw.
+    * Make pitch be in debug output.

 ## Changelog
 ### Update 1.0.1